Rembrant777/Learn-CUDA/Chapter07/note.md

 ### Thread-Level Sync
 * Description:
 The basic unit of execution.
-While threads do not synchronize on their own, they can be coordinate using atomic operations.
+While threads do not synchronize on their own, they can be coordinated using atomic operations.

 * Methods:
 `atomicAdd()`, `atomicSub()`

 * Common Scenario:
 Atomic operations are often used in scenarios where multiple threads need to safely update shared data without race conditions.
-For example, counting occurences of certain values in a large dataset or safely accumulating results from multiple threads.
+For example, counting occurrences of certain values in a large dataset or safely accumulating results from multiple threads.
 ```cuda
 __global__